MrSmith33/anchovy/README.md

 dub build anchovy:example01 --build=debug --nodeps
 ```

+You can download compiled examples from [latest release](https://github.com/MrSmith33/anchovy/releases).
-In order to run compiled example you will need to download resourses from [latest release](https://github.com/MrSmith33/anchovy/releases) and install libraries if you are on linux. (glfw3, freetype, freeimage)
+They include nesessary dll's.
+For linux you need to install libraries (glfw3, freetype, freeimage).